We offer free clinical waste collections if you need to self-medicate at home.

 We can also collect your yellow bagged clinical waste.

-Collections of bagged clinical waste are arranged by a referral from York District Hospital.
+We normally only collect bagged clinical waste following a referral from York District Hospital.

 Additional help with household waste collections